DylanAdlard/ECOFFitter/README.md

 The MIC dataset describes the distribution of Minimum Inhibitory Concentration (MIC) values and the number of isolates observed at each dilution.

+Alternatively, an array or single-column file of observed MICs can be supplied (ie 1 row per sample).

 It must be a **tabular file** in one of these formats:

 - `.csv`